LamaAni/postgres-xl-helm/README.md

 For a graph description of the connections structure see [here](https://www.2ndquadrant.com/wp-content/uploads/2019/04/Postgres-XL-Display.png.webp).

-#### Important note
+#### Important notes
-If using this chart as a database, please make sure you read the sections about persistence, backup and restore.
+1. If using this chart as a database, please make sure you read the sections about persistence, backup and restore.
+1. We have been trying to get an official blessing for the underlining docker image, [postgres-xl-docker](https://github.com/pavouk-0/postgres-xl-docker), but until now have gotten not response whatsoever from the official channel.
+Therefore if you are planning to use postgres-xl you may have to relay on payed support from www.2ndquadrant.com.

 ### BETA